 York County Blueways offer plenty of opportunities for canoeing and kayaking.
 You can launch a canoe or kayak from the beach in Yorktown and from New Quarter Park in upper York County near Williamsburg.
 Boat launches at Old Wormley Creek Landing, Rodgers A. Smith Landing in Tabb and Back Creek Park in Seaford accommodate canoes and kayaks.

+Parks throughout the county offer lighted softball fields, lighted regulation baseball fields, basketball courts, and more.
 Hikers appreciate miles of trails through mature forests, meadows, ravines and tidal wetlands at New Quarter Park.
 Also available are trails for mountain biking and family biking, an 18-hole disc golf course, horseshoe pits, basketball and sand volleyball courts, a softball field, picnic shelters, and a large playground.
-Back Creek Park.
-Parks throughout the county offer lighted softball fields, lighted regulation baseball fields, basketball courts, and more.
+Back Creek Park offers six regulation-size tennis courts and Charles Brown Park offers a very nice communtity center for indoor events.
+The new York County Sports Complex on Route 17 features 13 lighted athletic fields for soccer, baseball and softball.
+This park also offers three concession/restroom buildings, playgrounds, a 1.8 mile multi-purpose path and a bike lane.

 For more information about York County parks and recreational facilities, call 757-890-3500, or visit the York County Parks and Recreation website.